LLNL/scr/doc/rst/users/config.rst

      - Set to 0 to disable CRC32 checks during fetch and flush operations.
    * - :code:`SCR_WATCHDOG_TIMEOUT`
      - N/A
-     - Set to the expected time (seconds) for checkpoint writes to in-system storage (See Section :ref:`sec-hang`).
+     - Set to the expected time (seconds) for checkpoint writes to in-system storage (see :ref:`sec-hang`).
    * - :code:`SCR_WATCHDOG_TIMEOUT_PFS`
      - N/A
-     - Set to the expected time (seconds) for checkpoint writes to the parallel file system (See Section :ref:`sec-hang`).
+     - Set to the expected time (seconds) for checkpoint writes to the parallel file system (see :ref:`sec-hang`).